Beginning my career I met a senior developer who was writing code like this:

 This is similar to dealing with any other emotions like fear.
 Every top-selling author when sits down to write another book he fears that he will fail.
 Every serial successful entrepreneur when starting a new business fears that his business will fail.

 What do they do?
 They know there will be fear so they just learn to live with it.
-There is a great book and the title describe this whole idea “Feel the Fear and Do it Anyway” by Susan.
+There is a great book and the title describes this whole idea “Feel the Fear and Do it Anyway” by Susan.

 Know that there will be a feeling of incompetence or fraud and move on and do your work.